BenShapland/skyline_problem/README.md

 make -B aos
 ./aos
  ```
- *./aos 10* can be run with any number, the number is the number of nodes in the data sets used for benchmarking.
+ **Optionaly:** *./aos 10* can be run with any number, the number is the number of nodes in the data sets used for benchmarking.
 ##### Structure of Arrays hot/cold split(SOA)
 ```
 cd SoA\ Hot\ and\ Cold/